-How to write outstanding school SEND Policies & SEND Information Reports
+How to write an outstanding SEND Policy & SEND Information Report

-This page gives you information and tools to help you combine your school’s SEND Information Report and SEND Policy.
+This page gives you tips and tools to help you combine your school’s SEND Information Report and SEND Policy.

 Can we combine our SEND Information Report and SEND Policy?